mswarasi/OptMultPooling/README.md

 This repository contains R programs of the working paper, "Optimizing pooled testing for determining prevalence and/or identifying infected."
 Our goal is to examine the optimal pooling strategies with multiple (correlated) infections.
-Particularly, we intend to determine the pool sizes that (a) maximizes the estimation efficiency (prevision), (b) reduces the number of tests expendend, and (c) identifying the cost-effective settings by which one can make a compromise between the best estimation and best screening.
+Particularly, we intend to determine the pool size that (a) maximizes the estimation efficiency (prevision), (b) maximizes the testing efficiency, or (c) offers the cost-effective estimation as a compromise between optimal estimation and optimal testing.

-Our approach involves calculating the maximum likelihood estimates of the multinomial disease prevalence parameter p=(p00, p10, p01, p11), which we accomplish based on the methods in Tebbs et al. (2013) and Li et al. (2017).
+Our approach involves calculating the maximum likelihood estimates of the multinomial disease prevalence parameter p=(p00, p10, p01, p11) based on the methods in Tebbs et al. (2013) and Li et al. (2017).

-Files uploaded:
+Files uploaded are:

 1). multMLE.MPT.txt -- Main R funciton that calculates the maximum likelihood estimates from initial pooled responses (Li et al., 2017).